 The Smoke of Their Torment

 Here is another interesting note: "The smoke of their torment ascendeth up for ever and ever", from Revelation 14:11 obviously comes from Isaiah 34:10.
 It is the description of the destruction and desolation of Edom.
-Most of the book Revelation actually is connected with the Old Testament.
+Most of the book of Revelation actually is connected with the Old Testament.

 1. It shall not be quenched night or day; Its smoke shall ascend forever.
 From generation to generation it shall lie waste; No one shall pass through it forever and ever.
 Isaiah 34:10